Art Installation at the Jeronimos Monastery

 Linguistics have been faced with problems that arise from gaps in historical record sources and limited physical archaeological evidences from this culture of the Iron Age and specially, the insufficient data that can be extracted from the stelae so far collected.

 The Scrabble talks about the sense of mystery when facing an undecifered coded message.
 The curious mind is enticed by puzzles and riddles and when admiring these stelae it drives the urge to construct mind games for word compositions.
-So we built a scrabble of Southwest script letters - a combination of contemporary potuguese words, related to the Iron Age, phonetically spelled in Southwest script.
+So we built a scrabble of Southwest script letters - a combination of contemporary Portuguese words, related to the Iron Age, phonetically spelled in Southwest script.

 The Sappho Stela